 Fisheries and aquaculture provide critical food resources and are important to Rhode Island's social, cultural, and economic fabric.
 Effective management is needed to ensure that fishery and aquaculture resources remain safe, sustainable, and accessible to all users, and that conflicts are managed effectively.
-Issues such as stock abundance, new regulatory policies, marine diseases, climate change, marine debris, and consumer safety greatly impact the economic, environmental, and social sustainability of fisheries and aquaculture.
+Issues such as stock abundance, new regulatory policies, marine diseases, warming waters, ocean acidification, marine debris, and consumer safety greatly impact the economic, environmental, and social sustainability of fisheries and aquaculture.
 Better understanding of these issues can improve management decisions and industry practices.

-During this strategic planning period, Rhode Island Sea Grant will support diverse sustainable uses of fisheries and aquaculture resources, working directly with scientists, managers, and commercial, recreational, subsistence, and traditional users to ensure that fisheries and aquaculture resources remain resilient in the face of climate change.
+During this strategic planning period, Rhode Island Sea Grant will support sustainable uses of fisheries and aquaculture resources, working directly with scientists, managers, and commercial, recreational, subsistence, and traditional users to ensure that fisheries and aquaculture resources remain resilient.

-Management of fisheries and aquaculture in Rhode Island supports social, cultural, economic, and ecological benefits associated with the blue economy.
+Management of fisheries and aquaculture in Rhode Island supports social, cultural, economic, and ecological benefits associated with the ocean economy.